deveshchawla/MeetScheduler/README.md

 # Instructions
 To run the application, first compile all the files in the repository using following command

-""g++ MeetScheduler.cpp common.h location.cpp location.h Login.h Login.cpp Meeting.cpp notification.cpp notification.h participant.h participant.cpp ./Meet.exe""
+1. g++ MeetScheduler.cpp common.h location.cpp location.h Login.h Login.cpp Meeting.cpp notification.cpp notification.h participant.h participant.cpp ./Meet.exe

-Then open the Meet.exe to run the application.
+2. Open Meet.exe to run the application.

+Note: Some precompiled header files will be created during the compilation process, which does affect any other files.